 Take a moment and think about the chart below.

-Engagement starts the process of a student’s willingness to learn, but it’s when the engagement turns productive that one realizes how much others know or don’t know.
+Engagement starts the process of a student’s willingness to learn, but when the engagement turns productive, one realizes how much others know or don’t know.

 Some wonder how this can be done, but it boils down to four essential components from my experiences.
 The best part is it costs nothing but a bit of time initially.